Nonkosii/subscription-management-app/README.md

 A full-stack web application for managing mobile subscriptions with real-time updates, OTP authentication, and admin dashboard.

+## Important Architecture Note: In-Memory Data Storage

+This application currently uses **in-memory data storage** for demonstration purposes.
+This means:

+### Limitations:
+- **Data is not persisted** - All user data, subscriptions, and transactions are lost when the server restarts
+- **Not production-ready** - This is a demo application only
+- **Single server instance only** - Cannot be scaled horizontally
+- **No data backup** - No recovery mechanism for lost data

+### Intended Use:
+- Development and testing environments only
+- Demo purposes and proof-of-concept
+- Educational examples of real-time functionality

+### Production Considerations:
+For production use, you would need to:
+1. Replace in-memory storage with a proper database (MongoDB)
+2. Implement proper data persistence layers
+3. Add database migration scripts
+4. Implement backup and recovery procedures

 ## Features

 - **OTP-based Authentication** - Secure login with mobile number verification